Linh91/CV/README.md

 ## Experience
 **Global Blue** (September 2012 to January 2017)
 *Digital Assistant*<br />
+I was an integral individual to the Digital team with a variety of responsibilities.
 ##### Responsibilities - Ad Operations
 -	Setting up and trafficking adverts for client campaigns in DFP (DoubleClick for Publishers)
 -	Monitoring campaigns, implementing optimisations and forecasting inventory